evsny24/BTD6-Collection-Event-Macro/README.md

 - When you want to stop, press = a few times

 # USE AT YOUR OWN RISK
+- THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
 - Although it is not likely you will get flagged as cheating, it is not impossible
 - I am not responsible for any actions taken by NinjaKiwi on anyone's accounts
 - Use cautiously, and only in singleplayer for best practice